nvareille/Khelljyr/README.md

   Calling the function create_basic_scene_fullscreen() will create it in fullscreen

   It is possible too to set a click provider directly

+- BasicMenuScene

+  Possibility to create a pebble menu in just one line of code !

 - MemoryManager: